-Over 34,000 species are covered by the Convention.
-CITES monitors and regulates trade in endangered species through a system of permits and certificates.
+Over 34,000 species are covered by CITES which monitors and regulates trade in endangered species through a system of permits and certificates.
 These documents are needed to cross borders with any CITES species or any product containing CITES species.

 Species are listed in three different 'Appendices', depending on their conservation status and how much they are traded.
 Permit requirements are different for each Appendix.

 - Appendix I species are the most endangered, and trade is more restricted for those species.